VincentMontalieu/Stage_I3S_front/README.md

 ## Build & development

 * Run `grunt` for building and `grunt serve` for previewing development version.
-* Run `grunt build` for building prod version.
+* Run `grunt build` for building production version.
 You can then copy the content of *dist* folder into your HTTP server.
 * Run `grunt serve:dist` for previewing production version.

 ## Testing